+Figure 29: Test Case 5 – Adding Invalid Input (Destination)

 Inputting Incorrect Destination with only “Frank” instead of “Franklin Square” produced an error message.

 Test Case 6 - Error Handling for inputting Desired arrival time in the past.

 - Description: This test evaluates the application's handling of invalid inputs of desired arrival time and does not produce any results or Weather-Traffic Insights and produce an error message